shobrook/syntaxis/README.md

 Perceptron.loss.item()
 ```

-Then saplings won't capture `item`.
-Saplings also can't propagate class modifications to existing instances of the class.
+Then syntaxis won't capture `item`.
+Syntaxis also can't propagate class modifications to existing instances of the class.
 For example, continuing the code above:

 ```python
 model = Perceptron(1, 8)